Bayt-al-Hikmah/Flask/Workshop1/Workshop 1.md

 ![Image](structure.jpg)
 ## Introduction to Flask
-Flask is a **microframework** for web development in Python.
+Flask is a microframework for web development in Python.
 But what does "microframework" mean?
-- **Framework**: It provides us with a set of tools and a structure to build web applications without having to start from scratch.
+- Framework: It provides us with a set of tools and a structure to build web applications without having to start from scratch.
 It handles the low-level details of web communication (like processing HTTP requests) so we can focus on our application's logic.
-- **Micro**: This means Flask is lightweight and provides only the essential components for building a web application.
+- Micro: This means Flask is lightweight and provides only the essential components for building a web application.
 It doesn't force us into a specific way of doing things or include tools we might not need (like a database layer or a form validation library).
 It's simple, flexible, and easy to learn.

 We choose Flask when we want to start small, move fast, and have the freedom to select our own tools and libraries as our application grows.
 ### The Blueprint-Based Architecture in Flask